zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

-Leandro begins our dialogue by saying to Alysson, “ When you said you got a plum job working abroad, I thought you were going t o Europe or Asia.”
+Leandro begins our dialogue by saying to Alysson, “ When you said you got a plum job working abroad, I thought you were going to Europe or Asia.”
 A “plum (plum) job” is a very desirable job – a good job th at perhaps pays a lot or has a lot of benefits.
 This expression “a plum job” is ac tually quite old in English.
 It goes back at least to the nineteenth century.
-A “plum” i s a small, sweet fruit that was considered very desirable, and so we have a “plum j ob,” meaning a very desirable job.
+A “plum” is a small, sweet fruit that was considered very desirable, and so we have a “plum j ob,” meaning a very desirable job.

 Leandro is asking Alysson about a plum job that she  got working abroad.
 The term “abroad” (abroad) means in another country – i n a “foreign country,” we could also say.
 Leandro thought Alysson was getting  a job in Europe or Asia.
 Instead, she appears to be working somewhere called  “Hueller Island.”
 An “island” is a piece of land surrounded by water.
 Le andro wants to know where Hueller Island is.
 Alysson says, “It’s in the middl e of the Pacific ocean.
 Here, I’ll show you on a map.”
 A “map,” of course, is a diagra m or drawing of a certain place, a geographical location.

 Leandro says, “Wow, I had no idea you’d be working in such a far-flung place.”
 The term “far-flung” (flung) means very far away, a t a very long distance from here.
 We might also use the term that is used in the title of this episode, “remote” (remote).
 Something that is remote is very far away  from other people – very far away, often, from cities or what we might loosely c all “civilization.”
-It might be a place that is “isolated” – that is, it’s not next t o anything else.
+It might be a place that is “isolated” – that is, it’s not next to anything else.
 It is at a great distance from other places.

 Leandro says it’s a very remote place – he says, “I t’s a bit remote, isn’t it?”
 “A bit” means a little bit, a small amount.
 Alysson says, “ It is, but it’s also unspoiled and beautiful.”
 Something that is “unspoiled” is someth ing that is not spoiled.
 So, you

 need to know the definition of “spoiled.”
 Something  that is spoiled is something that is ruined, something that has gone bad, someth ing that is in a very poor condition or state.
-So, “unspoiled” would be a plac e where very few people have gone – a place that is still, in this case, beautif ul.
+So, “unspoiled” would be a place where very few people have gone – a place that is still, in this case, beautif ul.

 Alysson says, “I’ve seen photos,” meaning photograp hs of this island, “and it looks like my idea of paradise.”
 “Paradise” (paradi se) is a perfect place, an ideal place.
 In some religions, it’s associated with the idea of heaven – a place where you go when you die (if you’re good, of course).
 Bu t we also use it to describe a beautiful place to visit or often to go on vacation .

 Alysson says, “After I get settled, you should come  for a visit.”
 “To get settled” means to become comfortable in a new place or a new  position, especially if you are moving from one place to another.
-If you move f rom one city to another, it takes a while for you to get settled – to get every thing in the right place, to figure out where everything is in your new city, and so fo rth.
+If you move f rom one city to another, it takes a while for you to get settled – to get every thing in the right place, to figure out where everything is in your new city, and so forth.
 Alysson is inviting Leandro to come and visit her.

 Leandro says, “It looks a little desolate.”
 “Desola te” (desolate) means empty.
 It’s a negative way of describing a place that looks lik e it doesn’t have very much there.
 If you drive out into the middle of the dese rt outside of Los Angeles, many parts of it seem desolate.
 They seem as though ther e is nothing there.
-There is nothing interesting there, although some people lov e the desert, and so for them, it’s not desolate at all.
+There is nothing interesting there, although some people love the desert, and so for them, it’s not desolate at all.
 Leandro says, “Is it,” me aning the island, “hard to get to?”
 “Is it hard to travel to?” is what he’s asking.

 Alysson says, “You would need to take a 19-hour fli ght from here to the mainland and then a two-day boat ride to reach it.”
-We use t he term “mainland” (mainland) to describe a country that includes one or more isl ands.
+We use the term “mainland” (mainland) to describe a country that includes one or more isl ands.
 However, most of the land of the country is on one of the seven continen ts: North America, South America, Africa, Asia, Europe, Antarctica, and Aust ralia.

 So, in the United States, for example, the mainland  consists of the parts of the United States that are part of the North American c ontinent.
 It does not include the islands, say, of Hawaii, or of Puerto Rico, or of Guam, or of the U.S. Virgin Islands, or other U.S. territories.
-The mainland, t hen, is the main part of the country that is located on one of the seven contine nts.
+The mainland, then, is the main part of the country that is located on one of the seven contine nts.
 Now, it gets a bit confusing, of course, because Australia is also an island, but you understand the general idea here.

 The mainland is the main part of the country.
 Unles s, of course, the country is itself mostly an island.
 Then you wouldn’t talk abo ut the mainland, since the